Searching for Alternatives and the 3Rs

 Distress – A state in which an animal cannot escape from or adapt to the external or internal stressors or conditions it experiences, resulting in negative effects upon its well-being.

-Painful Procedure (CFR, Title 9, Chapter 1, Subchapter A, Animal Welfare) – “…as applied to any animal means any procedure that would reasonable be expected to cause more than slight or momentary pain or distress in a human being to which that procedure was applied, that is pain in excess of that caused by injections or other minor procedures.”
+Painful Procedure – as applied to any animal means any procedure that would reasonable be expected to cause more than slight or momentary pain or distress in a human being to which that procedure was applied, that is pain in excess of that caused by injections or other minor procedures.

-An alternatives search must be performed for all protocols which have animals categorized as either USDA ‘D’ or ‘E’.
+An alternatives search must be performed for each painful or distressful procedure.
 A search for alternatives to use of animals in research (reduction, refinement, replacement) is not the same as a search to show that the research is unique or not duplicative.
 It is also not a search to show that the intended animal use represents valid science.
 Keywords used for such searches would be unlikely to yield alternatives to the proposed animal use.
 Rather the search for alternatives focuses on the necessity of animals, species or techniques.
 The goal of an alternatives search is to locate, if possible, methods that would accomplish the goals of the research with less or no animal impact.

 The search should include keywords relevant to the proposed research as well as appropriate alternatives terminology.
 Ideally there should be two phases to the search strategy.
 The first phase looks for reduction and refinement alternatives.
 This phase should focus on citations relevant to the proposed field of research.
 The second phase looks at replacement with non-animal alternatives (e.g. computer models, mathematical models, in vitro systems, epidemiologic studies) or alternative animal models (lower taxonomic vertebrates or non-vertebrates).
 Search results should be carefully examined to identify any techniques, procedures, parameters or methods that may lessen impact on animal use.
 The search for alternatives should ideally be performed prior to protocol formulation in an effort to save time on planning. and re-writing.

-NOTE: With regard to the FSU Animal Use Description form, if one or more alternatives are identified during an alternatives search and will not be incorporated into the protocol, a written narrative must be supplied to justify why this alternative(s) was not used.
+NOTE: With regard to the FSU Animal Use Protocol Form if one or more alternatives are identified during an alternatives search and will not be incorporated into the protocol, a written narrative must be supplied to justify why this alternative(s) was not used.

 An alternatives search should build on the current literature pertinent to the research topic.
 Searches must be conducted in appropriate databases (see below) and should use appropriate keywords, subject headings and alternatives terminology.
 Combine these items logically using Boolean operators and use truncation symbols to get variant endings for search terms.
 Results of the search should be provided to the ACUC in a written format; search results should be quite clear and logical when reaching the final conclusion that no other methodology is available to replace, reduce or refine the use of animals in each protocol.
 The Committee will assess key words, databases used, search strategy and database returns to determine if the search has been thorough.
 Remember, there is no one perfect way to perform an alternatives search so there is not an exact formula for doing it.
 This is because most of the research protocols are unique, hence alternatives to specific procedures and techniques will need to be individualized.